Amended and Approved by the Board of Directors

 October 18, 2016

-ABIM recognizes that individuals who serve on its Board of Directors; Council, Specialty and Subspecialty Boards; and exam writing and medical knowledge self-assessment product committees are asked to serve the medical community in many ways.
+ABIM recognizes that individuals who serve on its Board of Directors; Council, Specialty and Subspecialty Boards; and exam writing committees are asked to serve the medical community in many ways.
 Indeed, in most circumstances, ABIM is well-served by the diverse academic activities of its members.
 Members must recognize, however, that some educational activities can create a real, potential or perceived conflict of interest relating to knowledge of questions on ABIM assessments.
 Members must follow the guidelines in this document regarding educational activities during ABIM service and for a period of two years thereafter.
 It is the responsibility of each member to report potential and actual sources of personal academic conflicts of interest and to comply with the policies and guidelines described below.

 Protecting the integrity of ABIM examinations and other assessments is absolutely vital to the successful work of ABIM.
 Involvement of those who contribute to ABIM examinations and assessments in educational programs could create the perception of unfair advantage to program participants.
 Specifically, those who develop ABIM examinations or medical knowledge self- assessment products or who influence ABIM policies must not participate in educational activities that are advertised as preparation for ABIM secure exams in their specialty or any other ABIM area of certification.
-Although members of specific exam committees generally do not have any direct knowledge about the content of other examinations offered by ABIM, and some members of the Board of Directors, the Council and the Specialty/Subspecialty Boards do not work directly on any examinations, the broader physician and health care communities do not make a distinction between these varied types of service to ABIM.
+Although members of specific Approval Committees generally do not have any direct knowledge about the content of other examinations offered by ABIM, and some members of the Board of Directors, the Council and the Specialty/Subspecialty Boards do not work directly on any examinations, the broader physician and health care communities do not make a distinction between these varied types of service to ABIM.
 Therefore, the following guidelines apply to all members.
 In addition, ABIM staff is subject to the Conflict of Interest policies set forth in the ABIM Staff Code of Ethics and Business Conduct.
 The President and CEO, as a member of the Board of Directors, is subject to the guidelines contained in this policy as well as to the Staff Code of Ethics and Business Conduct.

 - Members must not organize, direct, teach or develop content or questions for courses, review books, self-assessment programs or products or other educational activities that are explicitly advertised as preparation for any Certification or Maintenance of Certification examinations in Internal Medicine or its subspecialties (e.g., courses or other educational activities with the phrases “board review” or “board preparation” in their names, that list preparation for ABIM examinations in the description, and that specifically identify those preparing for ABIM examinations as a target audience).
 In addition to lecturing, this includes the development of course outlines, printed or electronic materials, Web-based or other computer programs, or audiovisual resources that support exam preparation activities.